jfvksvns/jfvksvns/README.md

 ---

 ## 🚀 Career Summary
-Computer Science undergraduate with hands-on experience in **data analytics, machine learning, and full-stack application development**.
+Computer Science undergraduate with hands-on experience in **data analytics and application development**.
 Skilled in **Python, Java, SQL**, and data visualization using **Power BI, Tableau, and Excel**.
-Built reliable software solutions and ML models through academic projects and internships.
-Eager to contribute to collaborative engineering teams while continuously improving technical and problem-solving skills.
+Built reliable software solutions and data-driven models through academic projects and internships.
+Eager to contribute to a collaborative engineering team while continuously improving technical and problem-solving skills.

 ---